bitpay/bitcore/README.md

 ## WARNING: THIS IS STILL WIP ##

 Air gapped (non connected) devices are supported.
 This setup can be useful if maximum security is needed, to prevent private keys from being compromised.
 In this setup, a device is installed without network access, and transactions are signed off-line.
-Transactions can be pulled from the server using a `proxy` device, then downloaded to a pendrive to be moved to the air-gapped device, signed there, and then moved back the `proxy` device to be sent back to the server.
+Transactions can be pulled from BWS using a `proxy` device, then downloaded to a pendrive to be moved to the air-gapped device, signed there, and then moved back the `proxy` device to be sent back to BWS.
 Note that Private keys are generated off-line in the airgapped device.

 ``` shell